thedoggybrad/urlshortener/README.md

 A "TheDoggyBrad" branded implementation can be found on https://url.x10.bz/

 ## Credits
-OpenAI's ChatGPT for making thr majority of this project's code.
+OpenAI's ChatGPT for making the majority of this project's code.

 ## How this works?
 •.htaccess - This is a crucial file, that makes every traffic redirect to redirect.php<br>